Masmiseim36/nxpSDK/boards/evkmimxrt1020/lwip_examples/lwip_httpscli_mbedTLS/freertos/readme.txt

     - No parity
     - One stop bit
     - No flow control
-3. Insert the Ethernet Cable into the target board's RJ45 port and connect it to your PC network adapter.
+3. Insert the Ethernet Cable into the target board's RJ45 port and connect it to a computer network which has a DHCP server and access to the internet.
 4. Download the program to the target board.
 5. Either press the reset button on your board or launch the debugger in your IDE to begin running the demo.